angrybacon/doomsday-wiki/markdown/articles/2018/12/13/primer.md

 them to spend resources interacting on your terms.
 Against Miracles, this could mean Duressing their control cards and trying to whittle down their life total with EtW, which forces them to commit resources to finding Terminus.
-Vs a deck like High Tide, it means attacking their combo peices and using your individually powerful cards to overwhelm their counters.
+Vs a deck like High Tide, it means attacking their combo pieces and using your individually powerful cards to overwhelm their counters.
 Disrupt them and make them spend resources trying to reassemble instead of spend resources stopping you.